smultronbusken/skeleton.djs/README.md

 - Easier command creation.
 - Automatic command registering - all command files are registered to the Discord API.
 - Interaction handling - each interaction from Discord gets mapped to the correct command.
-- Simple set up for JSON-based database using [stormdb](https://www.npmjs.com/package/stormdb).
-For example you are making a app with currencies and transactions.
-Simply create an file (which ends with .storage.json) anywhere in your source folder.

 ## Command creation